nmayorov/nmayorov.github.io/content/posts/robust_ekf_vs_thresholds/index.md

 $$
 \rho\left((z - H x)^T R^{-1} (z - H x)\right)
 $$
-So here the innovations are scaled by $R$, but effectively rather "postfit" innovations are involved (i.e. it is evaluated at the final solution $x^+$).
+So here the innovations are scaled by $R$, but these are effectively "postfit" innovations, i.e. evaluated at the final solution $x^+$.
 Intuitively we want to see that the decision of whether a measurement $z$ is a "soft" outlier is based on the normalized innovations $(z - H x^-)^T S^{-1} (z - H x^-)$ as well.
 However for the robust loss function approach it's not obvious at all.